Last Updated on 19th September 2022 by Sophie Nadeau

 Cologne Cathedral boasts many records, ‘firsts,’ and is typically near the top of many European visitors’ bucket lists.
 After all, the Cathedral is the largest Gothic Church in Northern Europe, is the highest twin-spired church in the world, and is the second tallest church in Europe.

-Standing at a height of 157 metres tall (rather unusually, the Northern tower is 7 cm taller than the Southern one), Cologne Cathedral has no shortage of hidden gems worth discovering, as well as some of the most important pieces of Biblical artwork in Europe.
+Standing at a height of 157 metres tall (rather unusually, the Northern tower is 7 cm taller than the Southern one), Cologne Cathedral has no shortage of hidden gems worth discovering, as well as some of the most important pieces of Biblical artwork in Europe, the nave’s ceiling reaches a height of 142 foot high.

 The shrine of the Three Wise Men